paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   for the dreplicated trees and for Figure2.
 - `Dataset_S6.xlsx` : XLXS file containing all the results of the functional annotation of the ancient bins using EggNog and diamond alignment.
+- `Dataset_S7.xlsx`: XLXS file containing the information on the sequencing data of the control samples from the site El Miron and the laboratory negative controls with the the table containing the results on the alignment of these data against the contigs assembled from EMN001
-- `Dataset_S7.xlsx` : XLXS file containing the network analysis of the butyrolactone BGCs as generated by bigscape and a summary of the GCFs and GCCs estimated.
+- `Dataset_S9.xlsx` : XLXS file containing the network analysis of the butyrolactone BGCs as generated by bigscape and a summary of the GCFs and GCCs estimated.